How to Get DipTrans Past Papers for the Diploma in Translation Exam

 Free mock Spanish-to-English DipTrans past papers

 I’ll be progressively publishing these free mock DipTrans past papers.
-So, sign up for my monthly newsletter, follow me on Twitter, or come back to this blog from time to time.
+So, sign up for our monthly newsletter in the column to the right, follow me on Twitter, or come back to this blog from time to time.
 That way, you’ll find out if I’ve published any new papers.

 Preparing for the Diploma in Translation exam alone is difficult.
 Besides my full Spanish-to-English translation course, I also offer 3-paper bundles.
 These are particularly popular among DipTrans resitters.
 What are you still doing here?
 Check out the course page now and do your free level test.